-Figure 21 : Code snip t-test for each side.

 Although the near-left condition shows a borderline effect for trial duration (p = 0.075), suggesting that clutter might have some impact, but the evidence is not strong enough to confirm a significant effect.

 And across all four sides (far-right, near-left, far-left, near-right), the presence of clutter does not significantly affect trial duration or total saccades.